How to Learn Woodworking

 We often find exactly what we are looking for, or find a plan similar enough that we can tweak it a bit to achieve exactly what we are after.

 I purchased Ted’s plans several years after getting started in woodworking, so I knew these plans were for me…but if you are still on the fence about how to learn woodworking, I recommend grabbing Ted’s plans and exploring for a bit.

 If what you see gets you excited and wanting to start building, then start investing in the tools needed to get the job done and start building.

 And, if for some reason you decide woodworking isn’t for you (which I would find hard to believe if you’ve made it this far), Ted offers a 60 day money back guarantee.
 That’s an incredible amount of time and one of the best guarantees I’ve seen.

 What is a Good First Woodworking Project?

 There are many home décor wood projects that are simple to make and require few tools.
-These types of woodworking projects are great to try in the beginning phases of how to learn woodworking.
+These types of projects are great to try in the beginning phases of how to learn woodworking.

 Here are a few starter ideas:

 This project couldn’t be more simple and it will start to get you comfortable with cutting various angles.

 Simply grab a 1×6 and do a straight cut with your miter saw to make it the desired length.
 Then, cut one of the sides to a point and voila!
 You’ve got yourself a simple wood tray.